danbyte123/minimal-linux-audio/README.md

 ```

-> A bare-bones Linux system built from scratch that boots in QEMU and plays audio.
+> Linux system built from scratch that boots in QEMU and plays audio.
-> No distro.
-No package manager.
-Just a custom kernel, a hand-crafted initramfs, and BusyBox.

 ---